RonaldAtGitHub/HCL/README.md

 We use gradle buildAuditCase to build an update site.
 The update site is saved in nl.c2c.ac.bootstrap\build\distributions and is installed in the updatesite.nsf.

+To make it work on a clean windows machine we needed to set ECLIPSE_HOME in the gradle.properties file.

 ## install

 After installing the bundle there is an /ac/api/test end-point available displaying the text "test"